 The patient offers test results to corroborate the importance of his second agenda, but after a lengthy search the physician finds that the papers discuss a 2-year-old colonoscopy for hemorrhoids.
-The physician then attempts to switch the agenda back to Wound Care.
-The patient, however, is tenacious, returning to his second agenda of Blurry Eyes, and introducing a third agenda, Dizziness.
+The physician then attempts to switch the agenda back to wound care.
+The patient, however, is tenacious, returning to his second agenda of blurred vision and introducing a third agenda, concern about dizziness.